Webcam Resolution Tester

 Webcam Doesn’t Support Certain Resolutions

 Not all webcams support all resolutions.
-Most webcams don’t handle 4K for example.
+Most webcams don’t support 4K for example.
 Unsupported resolutions will be marked accordingly in the results.

 Poor Lighting Reduces FPS, Increases Size.